rfinochi/rfinochi/README.md

 My favorite topic in computer science is the design and implementation of programming language compilers.

-You can also read my blog at [shockbyte.net](https://shockbyte.net) or check my web site [rodolfof.me](http://rodolfof.me).
+You can also read my blog at [shockbyte.net](https://shockbyte.net) or check my web site at [rodolfof.me](http://rodolfof.me).

-💬 Ask me about Web Development, Compilers Design and Implementation, and Managing Software Engineering Teams
+💬 Ask me about Web Development, Compilers Design and Implementation, and Managing Software Engineering Teams.

 📫 How to reach me: